sib-swiss/containers-introduction-training/docs/index.md

 * Understand the basic concepts and terminology associated with virtualization with containers
 * Be able to customize, store and share a containerized environment with Docker
-* Understand the essential differences between Docker and Singularity
+* Understand the essential differences between Docker and Apptainer
-* Be able to use Singularity to run containers on a shared computer environment (e.g. a HPC cluster)
+* Be able to use Apptainer to run containers on a shared computer environment (e.g. a HPC cluster)

 ### Learning outcomes explained